 A phone interview should last at least 20 minutes.
 And go no more than 30 minutes.
-If your interview is shorter than 20 minutes, this could be an indicator that the interviewer felt you were not a good fit for the position.
+If the interview is shorter than 20 minutes, this could be n sign that the interviewer felt you weren't a good fit.

 How do phone interviews and face-to-face interviews differ?